zhenga8533/bbvw-wiki/docs/pokemon/zoroark-hisui.md

 ### Sprites

-Zoroark-Hisui has no sprites available in Blaze Black/Volt White.
+Zoroark Hisui has no sprites available in Blaze Black/Volt White.

 ### Cries